lambdaclass/concrete/ROADMAP.md

 3. Promote an FFI candidate with a `trusted` wrapper and `with(Unsafe)` isolated at the boundary (libc, checksum/hash, OS call facade, C-ABI library).
 4. Promote an ownership-heavy data-structure candidate with linear ownership and deterministic cleanup (ordered map, intrusive list, tree, arena-backed graph).
 5. Promote a privilege-separated tool candidate where capability signatures prove the trusted core cannot touch files/network/processes.
 6. Promote a fixed-capacity / no-alloc candidate proving the predictable subset is practical (ring buffer, bounded queue, bounded-state controller, fixed parser state machine).
+Suggested next pull-through candidate — its bounded loops + array indexing + struct construction surface forces the Phase 4 ProofCore extensions named in (7) below.
-7. Promote a cryptography candidate only after the proof/artifact boundary is stronger (constant-time equality, HMAC verification, Ed25519 verification subset).
+7. Promote a **real cryptography** candidate (HMAC-SHA256 verification, Ed25519 verification subset, or constant-time tag comparison) ONLY after Phase 4 ProofCore extends to (a) array indexing, (b) bounded while loops, (c) struct construction.
+Without those, the algorithm's inner loop cannot extract and the proof story would be no better than `crypto_verify`'s toy.
+The toy graduated 2026-05-23 specifically to register the proof scaffolding; this entry registers the real-algorithm slot the toy does NOT fill.
 8. Grow the public showcase corpus linearly from graduated candidates shaped as small / medium / big programs (one property per small, composition per medium, scale per big); must include borrow/aliasing, cleanup/leak-boundary, ownership-heavy, bounded/no-alloc.
 9. Keep the curated showcase set balanced: each graduated example proves a different thesis claim with honest framing, report/snapshot/diff coverage, "what the compiler catches," and an oracle when possible.
 10. Require capability-shaped APIs in at least one flagship so authority is visible in source/API, not only reports.